Aahil13/Scriptify/Ubuntu/README.md

   bash script.sh
   ```

-You can switch into the `serviceUser` using:
+You can switch to the `serviceUser` using:
 ```
 su - serviceUser
 ```